gbdev/pandocs/src/MBC6.md

 ($A000 and $B000), SRAM and an 8 Mbit Macronix MX29F008TC-14 flash
 memory chip.
-It is only used in one game, Net de Get: Minigame @ 100, which uses the Mobile Adapter to connect to the web to download minigames onto the local flash.
+It is only used in one game, Net de Get: Minigame @ 100, which uses the Mobile Adapter to connect to the web to download mini-games onto the local flash.
 Both ROM banks and both RAM banks are views into the same ROM and RAM, but with separately adjustable offsets.
 Since the banked regions are smaller the effective number of banks is twice what it usually would be; 8 kB ROM banks